 Because all the benefits on this card almost seem too good to be true.

-After carrying the card for a few years and putting these benefits into action, I'm still amazed that Amex and Hilton haven't cut some perks or increased the card's $450 annual fee.
-Fingers crossed that neither happens.
+After carrying the card for a few years and putting these benefits into action, I'm still amazed that Amex and Hilton haven't cut more perks over the years.
+Sure, they increased the annual fee from $450 to $550 a year and made some other changes.
+But the biggest selling points remain largely untouched.

 Bottom Line